GSA/prototype-city-pairs-api/standards.md

 * {version}: `V0`
 * {plural_noun}: `airfares`

-In the code, this is configred as follows:
+In the code, this is configured as follows:

 * {business_function}/{application_name}/{version} -- This is configured in [/express/app.js ](https://github.com/GSA/prototype-city-pairs-api/blob/master/express/app.js):